utkarshdubeyfsd/o365_ADAL_oAuth/README.md

 # O365 ADAl Oauth

 It is a console application built on .NET Framework.
-Which will first do authentication via Graph API and then accuire a Token.
+Which will first do authentication via Graph API and then acquire a Token.

 This is the list of operation which you can perform using this console application.